JAORMX/JAORMX.github.io/_posts/2016-10-03-how-is-tls-powered-by-certmonger-being-done.markdown

 which we do by having an environment that sets the values of the EndpointMap to https in all endpoints, and uses CLOUDNAME for all the endpoints (since we need to use FQDNs and not IP addresses).

+## OpenStack services

+Some services are already running over Apache HTTPd, so these we can easily start running with TLS enabled.
+However, We don't want to run cryptographic operations in Python.
+So we'll do these services separately.

+### Services running over Apache HTTPd

+Taking as a reference the same approach we used for HAProxy, we'll do something similar here.
+We'll re-use the `generate_service_certificates` flag and base the certificate provisioning on hashes which we refer as specs.
+However, we'll also add a flag that tells the services whether to get the paths of the certificates and pass those to the services or not.
+We'll call this flag `enable_internal_tls` and pass it via hiera.

+Now, since httpd does take a separate file for the certificate and the key, the specs don't need the `service_pem` key.
+So our spec for the certificates will look as the following:

+    httpd-<NETWORK name>:
+      service_certificate: '/etc/pki/tls/certs/httpd-<NETWORK name>.crt'
+      service_key: '/etc/pki/tls/private/httpd-<NETWORK name>.key'
+      hostname: "%{::fqdn_<NETWORK name>}"
+      principal: "HTTP/%{::fqdn_<NETWORK name>}"

+Noting that we need a certificate per-network since some OpenStack services also listen on networks different than internal-api.
+Thankfully, we do have facts in puppet to get the hostname for the node depending on the network, so we use those in the specs (we change this to hiera in the near future).

+We already have `mod_ssl` installed in the overcloud nodes (since it's part of the image) so enabling TLS with the paths that come from the specs is just a matter of passing those paths to the vhost resource, and puppet will do its work.